 - Excellent data were collected and analyzed for all three winter nurseries from both years.
 Data for the spring population from ID were of sufficient quality from one year.
 It was noted that there was very little evidence of resistance in the NE materials.
-The ID winter population was especially useful for mapping FHB resistance.

-- 2. Crosses were made.

-- 3. Samples were sent to NDSU.
+The ID winter population was especially useful for mapping FHB resistance. - 2.
+Crosses were made each year. - 3.
+Samples were sent to NDSU. - c) List key outcomes or other achievements.